valboz/RTModel/docs/README.md

 ## Quick start

-Provided you have prepared a folder for your microlensing event (e.g. `/event001`) with all datasets in the subfolder `/event001/Data` as detailed in the section about [sata preparation](DataPreparation.md), in order to analyze the microlensing event with the default settings, just type
+Provided you have prepared a folder for your microlensing event (e.g. `/event001`) with all datasets in the subfolder `/event001/Data` as detailed in the section about [data preparation](DataPreparation.md), in order to analyze the microlensing event with the default settings, just type

 ```
 import RTModel